WHAT IS HYPNOSIS?

-There are many definitions of hypnosis, most of which have some validity.
-Hypnosis is a natural state of consciousness, some call it a heightened state of focused awareness.
-We all experience hypnosis on a daily basis.
+A natural state.
+We all go in and out of hypnosis regularly.
 If you have ever been so deeply focused on an activity, a book or even a daydream that you don’t notice what is going on around you, like someone calling your name, for instance, then you have experienced a light state of hypnosis.

-Dave Elman (one of the most well-known hypnotists in the 20th Century and of all time) described hypnosis as “the bypass of the critical faculty of the conscious mind and the establishment of acceptable selective thinking in the subconscious mind.”
-Another way of looking at hypnosis is that hypnosis is a state of consciousness in which your mind is open and more receptive to information, suggestion, insight and releasing of feelings and emotions (Jason Linnett).
+One of the most well-known hypnotists of the 20th Century, Dave Elman, described hypnosis as “the bypass of the critical faculty of the conscious mind and the establishment of acceptable selective thinking in the subconscious mind.”
+Another way of looking at hypnosis is that hypnosis is a state of consciousness in which your mind is open and more receptive to information, suggestion, insight and releasing of feelings and emotions (Jason Linett).

 Many people believe that all hypnosis is self-hypnosis.
 When you go to a consulting hypnotist or hypnotherapist, it is usually because you want to change something in your life.
 You and your hypnotist/hypnotherapist will work as a team to help to achieve your goals.
 Since you have already been in hypnosis millions, perhaps billions of times in your lifetime already, your hypnotist/hypnotherapist will simply help you to reach that state quicker.
 Your hypnotist/hypnotherapist will usually use words, sometimes music, specialized language, tools and techniques to help you to make the changes that you want.
 While there are many depths and levels of hypnosis, for most change work, one does not require but a light state of hypnosis.
 You will not be asleep, and you will likely be completely aware and remember most, if not all, that transpires during a session.
 A skilled, qualified hypnotist can help you to change habits, feelings, thoughts and behaviors.
 However, it is YOU making and choosing to make the changes.